neofodere/nwibuzz/README.md

 Nwibuzz™ Console is the same as Nwibuzz™ but without a GUI, designed for users who prefer working directly with command‑line tools.
 You can download Nwibuzz™ Console independently, or launch it from the Nwibuzz™ interface via `System -> Launch Nwibuzz™ Console`.

 ## ⌨️ Commands
->[IMPORTANT]
+> [!IMPORTANT]
->💡 The commands are the same regardless of the language.
+> 💡 The commands are the same regardless of the language.

 | Command                     | Action                                                        |
 |-----------------------------|---------------------------------------------------------------|